-If the truth be told meetings are the most time-consuming activity.
-These do not add to either productivity or efficiency.
-We still hold them and complain about them.
-In some cases, it might be necessary to have meetings but most can be done away with.
-Instead of a meeting have a 5 min team huddle.
-You can still tell your team the targets for today and brainstorm any expected issues.
+Meetings are very time-consuming activities.
+These do not add to either productivity or efficiency, but we still hold them and complain about them.
+In some cases, it might be necessary to have meetings, but most can be done away with.
+Instead of a meeting you should try having a five minute team huddle.
+That way you can still tell your team the targets for today and brainstorm any expected issues.
 Standing meetings finish far quicker as compared to the seated ones.
-You might want to put your point across, it does not mean a meeting is necessary, most of the time it can be done both over email and in a huddle.
+You might want to get your point across but it does not mean a meeting is necessary, most of the time it can be done both over email and in a huddle.

 5. Outsource What Can’t Be Done In-House

-Some tasks are extremely typical in nature like legal, accounting, IT etc. If you are not equipped to handle these it makes sense to outsource them.
-It is normal to outsource IT and legal services these days.
-In fact, most big businesses also do it.
+Some tasks are extremely typical in nature like legal, accounting and IT.
+If you are not equipped to handle these it makes sense to outsource them.
+It is normal to outsource IT and legal services these days and in fact most big businesses also do it.
 This will reduce your costs and save time.
 In turn, you can productively use your time to perform those tasks which you do the best.
-Business owners tend to do everything in-house before realizing their mistake, be ahead of the curb and try to identify what can and cannot be done in-house.
-Once that outline is clear, look for the most suitable companies to outsource where you can outsource the work
+Business owners tend to do everything in-house before realising their mistakes.
+Be ahead of the curb and try to identify what can and cannot be done in-house.
+Once that outline is clear, look for the most suitable companies that you can outsource to.

 6. Be Proactive

 What this means is that you need to plan your day/week/month/quarter and year.
-Emphasize the same to your employees, have dedicated time for all aspects of work like responding to emails, finishing tasks, breaks, helping others, answering queries etc. Don’t work in a haphazard and disorganized manner.
-A few days is all you need to understand how a normal working day looks for you, plan accordingly.
+This should be the same for your employees.
+Have dedicated time for all aspects of work like responding to emails, finishing tasks, breaks, helping others and answering queries.
+Don’t work in a haphazard and disorganised manner.
+A few days is all you need to understand how a normal working day looks for you, so plan accordingly.
 If you let daily emails and questions dominate, you will be only good at problem-solving.
 This means your own work will lag behind.
 In the big picture, it will surely reflect on either process be it downstream or upstream.
 All in all, a huge waste of time.
 So, take the bull by the horns and plan your day where you can make time for everything.

 7. Positive Reinforcement

 Keeping the employees happy and their morale high is the only way to ensure that they always put in their best.
-People as a generalization respond to two different things, fire behind them to move them forward or a carrot in front to entice them to go where you want them to.
-Instead of scaring them with consequences use positive reinforcement as motivation.
-Recognize the hard work of both individuals and teams, award them and give constant encouragement.
+People as a generalisation respond to two different things: a fire behind them to move them forward, or a carrot in front to entice them to go where you want them to.
+Instead of scaring them with consequences, use positive reinforcement as motivation.
+Recognise the hard work of both individuals and teams, award them and give constant encouragement.
 Constructive feedback is also helpful in motivating an employee.
-Use a healthy mix of praise, reward, and recognition in order to nurture a sense of fulfillment amongst all.
+Use a healthy mix of praise, reward, and recognition in order to nurture a sense of fulfillment amongst all team members.

 It is not possible to work without breaks.
 Instead of taking one long break spread it over a period of time.
 For example, take a 5 min break after every one and a half hours.
 Studies have shown that people who work for 90 minutes and then take a short break are more productive than those who have one long break.

 Distractions are not only annoying but also deviate attention.
-Keep distractions to a minimum by keeping the phone on vibration mode, reduce sound wherever possible by creating silent zones, keep personal calls to a minimum etc.
+Keep distractions to a minimum by keeping the phone on vibration mode and reducing sound wherever possible by creating silent zones and keeping personal calls to a minimum.

 10. Go Lean